 The provision of this type of activity therefore allows the teacher to design an intervention programme which is tailored to the children's level of understanding and a separate programme geared to their expressive language ability.
 The teacher's detailed knowledge of the children's comprehension also provides useful background information when deciding on the vocabulary to encourage in expressive language.

-Single Word Level is split into four teaching groups (A, B, C and D).
-Each group has a range of different objectives, moving from pre-lingual activities (Teaching Group A) to those aimed at harder vocabulary and representational material, ie: line drawings, miniature toys etc (teaching group D).
+Single Word Level is split into three teaching groups: Pre-language, Early Vocabulary, and Harder Vocabulary.
+Each group has a range of different objectives, moving from pre-lingual activities to those aimed at harder vocabulary and representational material, i.e. line drawings, miniature toys etc.

-The overall progression is teaching group A, then B and so on, however there is no progression within a teaching group.
-In Teaching Group B for instance one could select any combination of objectives which fit together naturally.
+The overall progression starts with Pre-Language and moves to Harder Vocabulary, which continues to be taught during the Simple Sentence Stage.
+There is no progression within a teaching group.
+In Early Vocabulary, for instance one could select any combination of objectives which fit together naturally.
 For instance, in the context of doll play, a teacher could cover 'Greetings' (Say Hello to Teddy, etc), 'Body Parts' (It's Teddy's bath time - Let's wash Teddy's hands, Now Teddy's feet etc) 'Food and Eating Vocabulary' (Teddy's clean now.
 Time for tea.
 Give Teddy a drink, now a biscuit, etc) The game, as far as the child is concerned, should be a play activity.
 The objectives are structured, but this does not mean that the teaching takes the form of a repetitive drill.
 Motivation is crucial, not something to be considered as an afterthought.
 The teaching activities suggested are intended to be sufficiently free and enjoyable that only the teacher is aware that they form part of a carefully structured programme.

 The language skills which would place a child in the last teaching group of the Single Word Level are comprehension of 50 to 60 nouns, 20 or so verbs, and other words such as 'No' 'More' 'Again' etc. It is expected that the child's expressive vocabulary would be considerably larger although it should include the core vocabulary taught for comprehension.